Cookie Consent by Free Privacy Policy Generator website

 City of York Council and Community First Credit Union interest free loan pilot scheme Privacy Notice

-CYC is committed to ensuring that personal data is handled in accordance with the principles set out in data protection legislation and guidance from the Information Commissioner’s Office (ICO).
+CYC is committed to ensuring that your information is handled in accordance with the principles set out in data protection legislation and guidance from the Information Commissioner’s Office (ICO).

 CYC is the controller for this information unless we specifically state otherwise in this privacy notice.

-This privacy notice should be read in conjunction with other relevant CYC privacy notices and/or policies and procedures.
+This privacy notice should be read in conjunction with other CYC privacy notices that are available in our Privacy Notice and/or CYC policies and procedures.

-When appropriate we will provide a ‘just in time’ notice to cover any additional processing activities not mentioned in this document.
+When appropriate we will provide a ‘just in time’ notice to cover any additional processing activities not mentioned in this privacy notice.

 How we collect your information